 The right panel in Fig.~\ref{fig1} shows a zoomed in view of the 500\,au central region with brightness scaled to reveal the eastern and western outflow lobes.
-Both lobes have similar symmetrical morphology, with eastern lobe relatively brighter.
-The lobes are bisected by a dark lane at the center as expected from the edge-on-disk.
-The outflow lobes have a bright continuum emission which likely includes scattered light from the inner disk.
-The position of the forming protostar from millimeter continuum is marked by a star symbol.
-Two circular apertures in red and blue are shown positioned on the outflow lobes for the MIRI/MRS spectral extraction.
-The placement of the aperture position was determined such that it is close to the central protostar, but also covering the outflow emission.
-This would give us a better representation of the properties in the region.
-The aperture radius was set to $R_{a} = 0.033 \times \lambda + 0.106$, which at $5\,\mu$m is $0\farcs27$ and at $20\,\mu$m is $0\farcs76$.
-This is twice the size of MIRI FWHM PSF as characterized by \citet{law23}.
+Both lobes exhibit similar symmetrical morphology, with the eastern lobe being relatively brighter.
+The lobes are bisected by a dark lane at the center, as expected from the edge-on disk.
+The outflow lobes show bright continuum emission, which likely includes scattered light from the inner disk.
+The position of the forming protostar from millimeter continuum is marked by a star.
+Two circular apertures in red and blue are shown positioned on the outflow lobes for MIRI/MRS spectral extraction.
+These apertures were placed close to the central protostar while covering outflow emission, better representing the region's properties.
+The aperture radius was set to $R_{a} = 0.033 \times \lambda + 0.106$, which gives $0\farcs27$ at $5\,\mu$m and $0\farcs76$ at $20\,\mu$m.
+This is twice the MIRI PSF FWHM size as characterized by \citet{law23}.

 The bottom panel in Fig.~\ref{fig1} shows the full distribution of the MIRI/MRS spectra extracted at the aperture positions.
 The color-coding of the spectra in red and blue correspond to the eastern and western lobes, respectively.
-Fig.~\ref{fig2} provides a more detailed view, separating the spectra into four panels corresponding to the four MIRI channels (Ch1, Ch2, Ch3 and Ch4), each observed with three grating settings.
-In general, the spectra are seen to increase in flux density with wavelength, which is typical for embedded protostars.
-However, there are several positions with strong absorption features which are characteristics of ices and silicates \citep{pont08, oberg11,yang22}.
-The ice features comprise of both simple (H$_{2}$O, CO$_{2}$, CH$_{4}$) and complex organic molecules: COM (CH$_{3}$OH, C$_{2}$H$_{5}$OH) \citep{rocha24,gelder24}.
-The most strongest absorption occur particularly between $\sim$5 and $\sim11.5\,\mu$m.
-We also see few positions of sharp dip at around 7.7 and $15\,\mu$m due to CH$_{4}$ and CO$_{2}$ ice \citep{yang22}.
+Fig.~\ref{fig2} provides a more detailed view, separating the spectra into four panels corresponding to the four MIRI channels (Ch1, Ch2, Ch3, and Ch4), each observed with three grating settings.
+In general, the spectra increase in flux density with wavelength, which is typical for embedded protostars.
+However, several positions show strong absorption features characteristic of ices and silicates \citep{pont08, oberg11,yang22}.
+The ice features comprise both simple (H$_{2}$O, CO$_{2}$, and CH$_{4}$) and complex organic molecules (COM (CH$_{3}$OH, C$_{2}$H$_{5}$OH); \citep{rocha24,gelder24}).
+Strongest absorption appears particularly between $\sim$5 and $\sim11.5\,\mu$m.
+We also see sharp dips at a few positions around 7.7 and $15\,\mu$m due to CH$_{4}$ and CO$_{2}$ ice \citep{yang22}.
 These solid-state features are indicated by various colored bands in Fig.~\ref{fig2}.